arc118/Genie-Plugin-Template/README.md

 This project is intended for learning purposes and to help people who would like to create their own plug-ins for Genie.

+Acknowledgements: I based this off of VTCifer's "EXP Tracker" Plug-in and Djordje's "Alternation Buddy" Plug-in.

 Note: Plus ensure the attached "Interfaces.DLL" is used with this project.
 This will ensure it's backwards compatible with Genie 3.5 and the newer open-source Genie currently under development.